richardsondx/checkmate/memory-docs/progress.md

   - Added diagrams for key processes
   - Included extension points and future directions

-## Testing Results

-The implementation successfully:
-- Splits complex requirements like "Find by Issues and by Repositories" into distinct features
-- Ranks files by relevance to each feature
-- Generates detailed, testable specifications
-- Works with or without Git for file tracking
-- Shows clear progress with visual feedback
-- Integrates cleanly with Cursor through multiple methods

-## Production Readiness Notes

-For full production deployment, the following issues need to be addressed:

-1. **API Parameter Fix**: The OpenAI API parameters need to be updated for newer models:
-   - We discovered during testing that newer models like GPT-4o require `max_completion_tokens` instead of `max_tokens`
-   - This change has been implemented but would need thorough testing with a valid API key

-2. **Error Handling**:
-   - Add more robust error handling for cases where:
-     - OpenAI API is unavailable
-     - The model doesn't generate valid JSON
-     - Files cannot be read or written

-3. **Rate Limiting**:
-   - Implement rate limiting and retry logic for API calls
-   - Add queueing for large batches of spec generations

-4. **Testing Coverage**:
-   - Expand test suite to cover:
-     - All new components
-     - Integration between components
-     - Edge cases with various input types

-5. **Performance Optimization**:
-   - For larger codebases, optimize the context builder to use more efficient file scanning
-   - Consider implementing caching for file contents to speed up relevance scoring

-## Next Steps

-- **Additional Testing**: Test with larger repositories to ensure performance
-- **CI Integration**: Add GitHub Actions workflow for spec validation
-- **UI Improvements**: Consider a web UI for spec visualization
-- **PRD Integration**: Enhance PRD parsing to extract more structured requirements
-- **Spec Format Consistency**: Implement coordinated update to align YAML "requirements" with markdown "checks":

-  **Implementation Plan:**
-  1. **Code Updates**:
-     - Update `src/lib/specs.ts` to handle both "requirements" and "checks" fields in YAML parsing
-     - Modify `parseYamlSpec` and `validateYamlSpecStructure` functions
-     - Update the `Spec` interface to use a unified terminology
-     - Add backward compatibility for old-format files

-  2. **Promotion Tool**:
-     - Update `src/commands/promote.ts` to use "checks" instead of "requirements" when generating YAML
-     - Maintain compatibility with existing test code extraction logic

-  3. **Test Updates**:
-     - Update `test-spec-types.mjs` to test both formats during the transition
-     - Add tests specifically for the format migration

-  4. **Migration Script**:
-     - Create `convert-specs.ts` utility to update all agent YAML files:
-       ```typescript
-       // Convert YAML format from requirements to checks
-       function migrateSpecFile(filePath) {
-         const content = fs.readFileSync(filePath, 'utf8');
-         const data = parseYaml(content);
-         if (data.requirements && !data.checks) {
-           data.checks = data.requirements;
-           delete data.requirements;

-           // Also rename internal fields
-           data.checks.forEach(check => {
-             if (check.require && !check.check) {
-               check.check = check.require;
-               delete check.require;
-             }
-           });

-           fs.writeFileSync(filePath, stringifyYaml(data), 'utf8');
-           return true; // File was migrated
-         }
-         return false; // No migration needed
-       }
-       ```

-  5. **Documentation**:
-     - Update README and docs to reflect the new terminology
-     - Add a note about the change in the CHANGELOG
-     - Update examples to use consistent terminology

-  6. **Rollout Strategy**:
-     - Phase 1: Add support for reading both formats
-     - Phase 2: Convert existing files with migration script
-     - Phase 3: Update the spec creation to use new format only

-## agent‑spec support

-✅ loader glob updated
-✅ --agent flag implemented
-✅ promote command done
-✅ README new section added

 ### 9. LLM-Driven Test-Driven Development (TDD) Workflow

 - **Conceptual Shift**: Moved from CheckMate-as-verifier (running its own tests) to CheckMate-as-LLM-collaborator for TDD.